BroadbandForum/usp-test/docs/index.md

 1. The EUT sends an Error.

-2. The Error contains `err_code` '7004', 'Invalid Arguments', and a single ParamError element.
-The ParamError element contains a `param_path` of 'Device.LocalAgent.Subscription.<instance identifier>.InvalidParameter' and an `err_code` of '7010', 'Unsupported Parameter'.
+2. The Error contains an appropriate error code and a single ParamError element.
+The ParamError element contains a `param_path` of 'Device.LocalAgent.Subscription.<instance identifier>.InvalidParameter' and an appropriate error code.

 3. The GetResp contains a single Subscription instance that does not include a 'InvalidParameter' parameter.